 Rochana Chaturvedi

-Prior to my doctoral studies, I served as an Assistant Professor of Computer Science at Keshav Mahavidyalaya, University of Delhi, and worked as an Associate Software Engineer at Objective Systems Integrators.
-I hold Master’s degrees in Computer Science and Computer Applications, and a Bachelor’s in Physics.
+Before my doctoral studies, I served as an Assistant Professor of Computer Science at Keshav Mahavidyalaya, University of Delhi, and worked as an Associate Software Engineer at Objective Systems Integrators.
+I hold Master’s degrees in Computer Science and Computer Applications, and a Bachelor’s degree in Physics.

 News